So, you’re probably looking to start a channel, but you want it to be profitable.

 High Bid: The highest amount an advertiser has to pay to have their ads shown in an ad spot.
 The more they pay, the more likely their ads will be shown.

-In other words, the highest any of these numbers are, the more CPM your video will have.
+In other words, the higher any of these numbers are, the more CPM your video will probably have if it’s about that subject.

 There are many more niches like these, but it’s impossible to list them all here.